yeesian/ArchGDAL.jl/docs/src/index.md

 - **versatility**: ArchGDAL will strive to remain small in its assumptions about the range of user-needs, and to make it easy for users to build their own extensions/conveniences.

 ## Installation
-This package is currently unregistered, so add it running:
+This package is currently unregistered, so add it by running:

 ```julia
 pkg> add https://github.com/yeesian/ArchGDAL.jl #master